 Philanthropy's Role in the 2020 Census

-“Census Day,” April 1, 2020, is now less than two years away and the time to act is now.
+“Census Day,” April 1, 2020, is right around the corner and the time to act is now.

-The Fund for New Jersey has created a new website, which includes interactive maps to find Hard to Count areas, resources, and news.
+The Fund for New Jersey has created a website, which includes interactive maps to find Hard to Count areas, resources, and news.
 The Fund reminds us that almost everything we know about our communities comes from information collected during the census and its related surveys.
 Read The Fund for New Jersey’s policy paper, Toward a Fair and Accurate Census 2020 and a Timeline for Philanthropy, and download their checklist for outlining a number of ways philanthropy can support Census 2020.

-Here are three things you can do today:
+Here are some things you can do today:

 - Review the Funder Menu of Options created in partnership by United Philanthropy Forum and the Funders Census Initiative (FCI 2020) to help funders identify what they can to do.